-ACT and Rogers Recreation Center are proud to announce Providence artist Ysanel Torres has been awarded the City’s first Public Art Residency in a City Agency.
+ACT and Rogers Recreation Center awarded Providence artist Ysanel Torres the City’s first Public Art Residency in a City Agency.

-Ysanel Torres began her arts career as a painter/muralist in her hometown of Providence, Rhode Island.
+Torres began her arts career as a painter/muralist in her hometown of Providence, Rhode Island.
 One of her most known local public art projects is a series of utility box murals created to inspire women for a female empowerment project.
-Torres has studied at the Pennsylvania Academy of The Fine Arts where she spent most of her time creating installations conceptually driven by the materials used.
-Her most recent work has been in response to what she calls the “crucial status of American politics and systemic oppressions”.
+She studied at the Pennsylvania Academy of The Fine Arts where she spent most of her time creating installations conceptually driven by the materials that she used.
+Torres’ most recent work has been in response to what she calls the “crucial status of American politics and systemic oppression.”
 She aspires to continue to carry her activism through her work individually and as an instructor as well.

-Torres will begin her residency at Rogers Recreation Center this April, where she will design and install a mural on the exterior wall in collaboration with children and youth.
-Be sure to check out our blog updates throughout the residency.
+Torres began her residency at Rogers Recreation Center in April 2019.
+She designed and installed a mural on the exterior wall in collaboration with children and youth.
+See below for her blog update from during the residency:

 July 2019 update from the artist:

 “I have spent the last few months at Madeline Selim- Rogers Recreation Center curating conversation about what public art means, what it means to be a maker of public art and the kinds of public art that we need or are lacking in our community of Smith Hill.
 The students and staff of Rogers Rec including myself have been very careful with this process, honoring all of the deserving people who have invested time and love into this place and respecting the exterior of the structure through thoughtful design and planning.
 We want to be contemporary in our vision, using clean and modern aesthetic to counteract our old city vibe.
 The mural should serve as a constant reminder of the extraordinary things that happen inside of this building on an everyday basis.